privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

   // Unencrypted response.
   message GetBidRawResponse {
     // Includes ad_render_url and corresponding bid value pairs.
-    // Buyer may return multiple ad with bids for multi slot ads.
+    // Buyer will return all K-Anonymized ads in each IG to Seller for scoring.
     // Represents a JSON object.
     repeated AdWithBid bid = 1;
   }